 Your time at college can be some of the best years of your life.
 You’ll meet new people and make new friends.
 Maybe you’re away from your family for the first time.
 Along with all of the classes and camaraderie you’ll experience, you may also take part in the party atmosphere.
 While having fun should be part of your life, binge drinking in college can come with a range of adverse consequences.
 Don’t let out-of-control drinking permanently impact your future.

-For many young people, college offers a chance for freedom.
+For many young people, going away for college offers a chance for freedom.
 They’re able to come and go as they please, and for many students, drinking alcohol is part of that freedom.

 Even though they may be too young to buy alcohol on their own, college kids often know where to get drinks.
 There are plenty of campus and off-campus parties with free-flowing alcohol.
 While some students have fake IDs to get into bars, some establishments aren’t very strict on underage drinking.